Rebel ambush kills army commander in eastern Congo

 Government spokesman Lambert Mende said three other soldiers in the vehicle were also killed in the attack.
 Ndala was travelling without a military escort, he said.

-In the regional capital Goma, where many regarded the colonel as a hero for organizing the defense of the town from the M23 rebels, residents flocked to his home, locals said.
+In the regional capital Goma, where many regarded the colonel as a hero for organising the defence of the town from the M23 rebels, residents flocked to his home, locals said.
 Traffic was thin and many shops closed their shutters amid fears of protests.

 Millions of people have died in eastern Congo from violence, disease and hunger since the 1990s as foreign-backed insurgents have waged a series of rebellions, often for control of the region's rich deposits of gold, diamonds and tin.